 - How can I find out about inspections?

 - Why are we concerned about the inspections?

-All local areas will be inspected within a five year period, which started in May 2016.
-Inspectors will look at a wide range of children with special educational needs and disabiliites across a number of different educational settings.
-Each inspection will last 5 days and 5 days notice will be given.
+All local areas in England will be inspected within a five year period, which started in May 2016.
+Inspectors will look at a wide range of services for children with special educational needs and disabilities across a number of different educational and health settings.
+Each inspection lasts 5 days and 5 days’ notice will be given.

-For more information on how the inspections and how you can get involved, read our factsheet.
+For more detailed information on the inspections and how you can get involved, read our factsheet.